-- In the (originally deleted) prison scene from The Adding Machine, a guide introduces a small crowd of tourists to view Mr. Zero eating his last meal (ham and eggs) in prison:
+- In the (originally deleted) prison scene from The Adding Machine, a guide introduces a small crowd of tourists who have Come to Gawk at Mr. Zero eating his last meal (ham and eggs) in prison:

 "This, ladies and gentlemen, is a very in-ter-est-in' specimen—the North American murderer, Genus homo sapiens, Habitat North America.
 This specimen, ladies and gentlemen, exhibits the characteristics which are typical of his kind.
 He has the opposable thumbs, the large cranial capacity, and the highly developed pre-frontal areas which distinguish him from all other species.
 He learns by imitation and has a language which is said by some eminent philologists to bear some striking resemblances to English.
 He thrives and breeds freely in captivity.
 This specimen was taken alive in his native haunts shortly after murdering his boss."